NuGet/NuGetDocs/NuGet.Docs/ndocs/API/NuGet-Credential-Providers-for-Visual-Studio.md

 ## Sample

-A sample implementation can be found in [our GitHub Samples](https://github.com/NuGet/Samples) repository.
+A sample implementation can be found in [the VsCredentialProvider sample](https://github.com/NuGet/Samples/tree/master/VsCredentialProvider).

 ## Supported versions of Visual Studio

-NuGet Credential Providers for Visual Studio must be installed as a regular Visual Studio extension and will require Visual Studio 2017 RC or above.
+NuGet Credential Providers for Visual Studio must be installed as a regular Visual Studio extension and will require [Visual Studio 2017](https://aka.ms/vs/15/preview/vs_enterprise) (currently in preview) or above.

 ## Available NuGet Credential Providers for Visual Studio